AJAY2-R/snabbstate/README.md

     h("a", { props: { href: "/foo" } }, "I'll take you places!")
   ]
 );
-// Patch into empty DOM element – this modifies the DOM as a side effect patch(container, vnode);
+patch(container, vnode);

 const newVnode = h(